Basics

 • for regular weapons, this is the “default” damage.
 Beware if you treat it as the “features” armor class (since they can’t have a real armor class)!

-• existing games prefer to have a separate effect for each similar weapon, so this is quite an uncommon operator, but if made to work could work wonders for consistency.
+• existing games prefer to have a separate effect for each similar weapon, so this is quite an uncommon operator as far as examples to look at.

 Advanced